awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-batch-computeenvironment-computeresources-tags"></a>
 Key\-value pair tags to be applied to EC2 resources that are launched in the compute environment\.
 For AWS Batch, these take the form of "String1": "String2", where String1 is the tag key and String2 is the tag value−for example, \{ "Name": "AWS Batch Instance \- C4OnDemand" \}\.
 This is helpful for recognizing your AWS Batch instances in the Amazon EC2 console\.
 These tags can't be updated or removed after the compute environment has been created; any changes require creating a new compute environment and removing the old compute environment\.
-These tags are not seen when using the AWS Batch `ListTagsForResource` API operation\.
+These tags aren't seen when using the AWS Batch `ListTagsForResource` API operation\.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
 *Required*: No
 *Type*: Json